TITLE 89: SOCIAL SERVICES

 2) Days Not Available from Cost Report

-i) For DSH determination years on or after October 1, 1996, the Department will utilize the Department's paid claims data adjudicated through the last day of June preceding the DSH determination year for each hospital's base fiscal year.
-Provider logs as described in the following subsection (c)(3)(A)(ii) will not be used in the determination process for DSH determination years on or after October 1, 1996.
+A) Medicare/Medicaid Crossover Claims.
+The Department will utilize the Department's paid claims data adjudicated through the last day of June preceding the DSH determination year for each hospital's base fiscal year.

 B) Out-of-state Title XIX Utilization Levels.
 Hospital statements and verification reports from other states will be required to verify out-of-state Medicaid recipient utilization levels.
 The information submitted must include only those days of care provided to out-of-state Medicaid recipients during the hospital's base fiscal year.